Application and admission: Research Master in Psychology: Individual Differences and Assessment - international procedure

 - Name of the program for which you wish to apply

-- Name of the University from where you have/will graduate
+- Name of the university from which you graduated/will graduate

-- Subject studied (e.g. Human Resource Studies, Organization Studies or Business Studies)
+- Subject studied (e.g., Sociology, Human Resource Studies, Organization Studies or Business Studies)

 - Length of the program